 An Answer For Defrauded Shareholders

 Our firm’s experienced attorneys include former federal prosecutors, defense counsel from top corporate law firms, in-house counsel from leading financial institutions and career shareholder rights litigators.
 Our attorneys have litigated in almost every state in the country and are not intimidated by power financial players or an uphill battle.
 We have:

 - Successfully prosecuted securities fraud class actions that have recovered millions of dollars for stockholders who lost money as a result of violations of securities laws

-- Served as co-lead counsel in recovering $61.5 million for Titan corporation shareholders following alleged misrepresentations by certain officers and directors of the company regarding the company’s financial health and compliance with the Foreign corrupt practices act in one of the largest securities fraud class action recoveries in San Diego history
+- Served as co-lead counsel in recovering $61.5 million for Titan Corporation’s shareholders following alleged misrepresentations by certain officers and directors of the company regarding the company’s financial health and compliance with the Foreign Corrupt Practices Act in one of the largest securities fraud class action recoveries in San Diego history

 - Served as lead counsel to secure almost $6 million on behalf of stockholders who purchased Star Scientific, Inc. stock based on misrepresentations that John Hopkins University School of Medicine was involved in the clinical development and testing of the company’s main product, which was made to secure the equity financing the company needed to stay in business

 What does it cost to bring a securities fraud class action?
 Nothing.
-Robbins LLP represents shareholders on a contingency fee basis, meaning we advance all attorney’s fees and expenses incurred by the litigation.
-If we are successful in obtaining a monetary recovery or substantial non-monetary benefit for the corporation or the shareholders we represent we will seek to have the court approve our attorney’s fee request, which will be paid by the corporate defendants and/or their insurance carriers.
-Robbins LLP never seeks reimbursement for attorney’s fees or costs directly from our shareholder clients.
+Robbins LLP represents shareholders on a contingency fee basis, meaning we advance all attorney fees and expenses incurred by the litigation.
+If we are successful in obtaining a monetary recovery for the class, we will seek to have the court approve our attorney fee request, which will be paid by the corporate defendants and/or their insurance carriers.
+Robbins LLP never seeks reimbursement for attorney fees or costs directly from our shareholder clients.